Curriculum

 • Academic Education

 The students of St. Ann School are offered a well-rounded curriculum.
-In addition to religion, language arts, math, science and social studies, the students have regularly scheduled enrichment classes in music, library science, physical education, health, Spanish and computer science.
+In addition to religion, language arts, math, science and social studies, the students have regularly scheduled enrichment classes in music, library science, physical education, health, Spanish, art, STEM, and computer science.
 State standards and benchmarks guide the curriculum.
 Technology is integrated into all areas of the curriculum offering students the latest equipment to enhance instruction and to encourage learning in order to compete in the age of information technology.
-Interactive websites are used to enhance student engagement and learning.
+Interactive websites and applications are used to enhance student engagement and learning.
 St. Ann School's expectation for student learning is for all students to master grade level expectations and surpass them to reach their highest academic potential.

 • Religious Education

+Religious training is of the utmost importance and forms an integral part of school life.
+All students attend daily religion classes which provide the foundation of the dogma and doctrine necessary for a clear understanding of Roman Catholic living.
+The student body has the opportunity to celebrate both Reconciliation and Holy Eucharist on a regular basis.
+Liturgical celebrations are also scheduled for major feast days (Holy Days of Obligation).
+Students in grades K - 7 attend Mass weekly and participate in the recitation of the Rosary throughout the year.
 Every effort is made to guide students in living their Catholic commitment daily in all they do.
 Parents are asked to cooperate, especially through an example of their own Catholic living, in the circumstances of each day and in their faithful observance of their Sunday Mass obligation.
 It is of vital importance that parents' examples do not confuse the children.
 Both family and school must give the same message to our children -- that we know, love, and serve the Lord, obeying the laws and commands He has given us.

 • To provide, in cooperation with the family, a secure, Christ-like environment in the development of the whole person;